 There's a lot to be discovered and loved within the pages of these publications for the curious and the questioning among us.

 Public theology for the common good.
-Comment is a publication of the Canadian think tank Cardus, and my first experience with print journals.
+Comment is a publication of the Canadian think tank Cardus (now with a new look), and my first experience with print journals.
 Comment straddles the line between journal and magazine by being just as enjoyable to look at as to read.

 - Persuasion Is for Amateurs - Gracy Olmstead